Hosoco/Discord-Attendance/README.md

 - BOT_TOKEN
 - APP_ID
 - AUTHORIZED

 Where authorized is a comma separated list of administrative users.
 Alternatively, you can add these to your environment variables.

+Make sure there is a db folder in the root directory.
 To run the bot, use the following command:
 ```go run src/main.go```

 ### Creating a [Discord Bot](https://discordapp.com/developers/applications)